 Associated Risks with the AAR Partnership

-In this particular case, AAR’s risk is based on its investment to establish operations in the client’s country (Colombia and Peru for Viva LatinAmerica), but this can also serve as the foundation of establishing a customer base in that country.
+In this particular case, AAR’s risk is based on its investment to establish operations in the client’s country (Colombia and Peru for Viva LatinAmerica), but this can also serve as the foundation of building a customer base in that country.
 If these relationships don’t work out, capital investments could potentially be lost, and the company’s risk would be fully realized at that point.
 This type of risk is managed by both parties engaging in a multi-year contract and identifying company champions that will further develop the partnership across both companies.
-Through these strategies parties involved hedge their potential losses by keeping a line of sight into each other’s company and ensuring the long-lasting relationship while ensuring the maximization of the shared benefits.
+Through these strategies, parties involved hedge their potential losses by keeping a line of sight into each other’s company and ensuring the long-lasting relationship while providing the maximization of the shared benefits.

 TripAdvisor Reviews – Pareto Charts and Affinity Diagrams